What if we could reset the climate?

 Floods and droughts

-"For these populations, this means increasing difficulties in accessing water, as well as problems for agricultural production and a significant impact on the environment,"concludes Eric Servat.
-The hydrologist points to two figures: "Floods already account for one-third of natural disasters and more than half of the deaths caused by these disasters."
+“For these communities, this means increasing difficulties in accessing water, as well as problems with agricultural production and a significant impact on the environment,concludes Eric Servat.
+The hydrologist goes on to cite two figures: “Floods already account for one-third of natural disasters and more than half of the deaths caused by such disasters.”

-France will chair the United Nations Climate Change Conference in Paris in December 2015.
+France will host the United Nations Climate Change Conference in Paris in December 2015.

-The challenge: to reach, for the first time, a universal and binding agreement that will enable us to combat climate change effectively and drive a genuine transition towards more sustainable and low-carbon societies.
+The challenge: to reach, for the first time, a universal and legally binding agreement that will enable us to effectively combat climate change and drive a genuine transition toward more sustainable and low-carbon societies.

 * The Intergovernmental Panel on Climate Change (IPCC) was established in 1988 to assess climate change.